Luna Leopold: words of water wisdom

 – Luna Leopold

 Who was Luna Leopold?
+His research and legacy.

 After Luna’s father Aldo passed away of a heart attack while battling a wildfire, Luna edited and published his father’s collection of essays Sand County Almanac.
 It’s a classic of conservationist thought in which Aldo poses simple questions about man’s relationship to nature, always striving to find the right balance between unchecked expansion and conservation of the land – questions which still bedevil us today.
+This ongoing challenge requires innovative solutions and a commitment to both development and preservation.

 One of Aldo’s most popular essays, Thinking Like a Mountain tackles this issue deftly through metaphor to show how cattle farmers who remove wolves from the landscape can’t foresee the unexpected and deleterious effects that their removal will have on the entire ecosystem.